RVU Pulse — FAQ

 What is the Monitor?

-The Monitor is a daily logging tool where you record the CPT codes and quantities you actually performed each day.
-It provides weekly, monthly, and year-to-date wRVU production summaries, pace tracking against your annual goal, and historical trend charts.
-It answers "how am I actually performing?" vs. the Calculator which answers "what if I do X per week?"
+The Monitor is a Pro feature for daily wRVU logging.
+Record the CPT codes and quantities you performed each day and get weekly, monthly, and year-to-date production summaries with pace tracking against your annual goal.
+It answers "how am I actually performing?" vs. the Calculator's "what if I do X per week?"

 How do I log an entry?

-Navigate to the Monitor page and use the entry form at the top.
-Select your specialty, pick a date using the Today/Yesterday buttons or the calendar picker, then search for a CPT code by name or number.
-You can also use the quick-add buttons for your most frequently used codes.
-Tap a code to add it with a quantity of one, then adjust the quantity with the stepper controls.
-Entries are saved immediately and sync to the cloud if you are signed in.
+Navigate to the Monitor page and use the week calendar at the top to select a date.
+Search for a CPT code by name or number, or use the quick-add buttons for your most frequently used codes.
+Tap a code to add it with a quantity of one, then adjust with the stepper.
+Entries save immediately and sync to the cloud.

 Which specialties are supported?